Systematic non-thermal velocity increase preceding soft X-ray flare onset: A large-scale Hinode/EIS study: Observations and Data Analysis

 To extract spectral information, we processed the EIS data using \texttt{EISPAC}~\citep{Weberg2023JOSS....8.4914W}.
 This included fitting the spectral lines within the Fe XII 195.12~\AA\ window and performing a cross-correlation co-alignment with AIA 193~\AA\ images corresponding to the EIS observation start time.
-To systematically pinpoint the locations where flare energy deposition is expected, we focus on the flare loop footpoints defined at the GOES SXR peak time.
-Footpoint regions were isolated by generating masks from AIA 1700~\AA\ observations at GOES SXR peak time using a 99.5 percentile intensity threshold.
+To systematically pinpoint the locations where flare energy deposition is expected, we focus on the flare loop footpoints defined at the GOES SXR peak time. \review{Figure~\ref{fig:method_illustration} shows an example of the steps taken to identify flare footpoints and reproject to EIS observations.} Footpoint regions were isolated by generating masks from AIA 1700~\AA\ observations at GOES SXR peak time using a 99.5 percentile intensity threshold.
 We then labeled connected flare loop footpoints and retained only those larger than 50 AIA pixels to exclude small bright features.
 The resulting mask was expanded outward by 3 AIA pixels.
 Using SunPy \citep{Mumford2022zndo....591887M}, these AIA 1700~\AA\ masks were then reprojected to the EIS World Coordinate System (WCS) for each corresponding EIS observation time.
 The flare loop footpoint locations, defined at the GOES peak, therefore serve as a spatial reference throughout the analysis to capture any physical event that occurs at these locations in the pre-flare phase.
 By applying the same masks to EIS rasters before, during, and after the flare with differential rotation accounted, we ensure that spectral measurements consistently sample the same physical region across all flare phases.

 To track the temporal evolution of $v_{nt}$ during flares, we used a column-by-column analysis approach to construct a flare $v_{nt}$ light curve.
 For each vertical column in an EIS raster (representing a single timestamp), we extracted all spectra that overlapped with the translated 1700~\AA\ footpoint mask.
 These spectra were then summed to generate a single spectrum for that time step of a single flare, and calibrated using the latest EIS calibration~\citep{DelZanna2025ApJS..276...42D}.
 We then fitted Gaussian profile(s) depending on the number of blends of each Fe line, and specifically two Gaussian profiles for \ion{He}{2}~256.32~\AA.
 Non-thermal velocity was calculated as the excessive width of the fitted lines in the summed spectrum after correcting for the instrumental width and thermal width using